awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.FastFailover.md

 ### Reducing DNS cache timeouts<a name="AuroraPostgreSQL.BestPractices.FastFailover.Configuring.Timeouts"></a>

 When your application tries to establish a connection after a failover, the new Aurora PostgreSQL writer will be a previous reader\.
 You can find it by using the Aurora read\-only endpoint before DNS updates have fully propagated\.
-Setting the java DNS time to live \(TTL\) to a low value helps cycle between reader nodes on later connection attempts\.
+Setting the java DNS time to live \(TTL\) to a low value, such as under 30 seconds, helps cycle between reader nodes on later connection attempts\.

 ```
 // Sets internal TTL to match the Aurora RO Endpoint TTL